Shared Credit Cards

 Joint credit card account vs. authorized user: What's the difference?

-If you and your partner apply for a new credit card as joint accountholders, you both agree to share responsibility for making payments on any balances owed and otherwise abide by cardholder agreement terms — even if only one of you uses the card or pays the bills.
+If you and your partner apply for a new credit card as joint accountholders, you agree to share the responsibility to pay any balances owed and otherwise abide by cardholder agreement terms — even if only one of you uses the card or pays the bills.
 If one partner makes a late payment, it can impact both partners’ creditworthiness, even if only one partner uses the credit card for purchases.
-The bottom line: When you have a joint credit card account, you are each legally responsible for the debt accumulated on that credit card.
-Some credit card issuers, however, do not offer joint credit cards.

-Why does credit score matter?
+Why does credit matter?

 A joint credit card can also take some of the headaches out of budgeting and paying bills.
 You can simply charge shared expenses to the card each month rather than divvying them up.

-While sharing a credit card account has some upsides, it's not always ideal.
+While a joint credit card account has some upsides, it's not always ideal.
 If your spending habits differ, this can cause conflict.
 If one partner accumulates a lot of debt or misses payments on the card, both account owners' creditworthiness can be affected.

 The bottom line